 You’ve probably heard the phrase, “You are what you eat.”
 When it comes to your skin, this couldn’t be more true.
 Your diet plays a big role in how your skin looks and feels, from its hydration levels to its overall glow.
 The good news?
-A few small tweaks to what’s on your plate can lead to big improvements in your complexion.
-Let’s explore how your diet impacts your skin health and what you can do to nourish it from the inside out!
+A few small tweaks to what’s on your plate can lead to noticeable improvements in your complexion.
+Let’s explore how your diet impacts your skin’s vitality and what you can do to nourish it from the inside out!

-The food you eat plays a significant role in your skin's appearance and health.
-From inflammation to hydration, your diet impacts the way your skin looks and feels.
-Here are some ways that different foods affect your skin:
+The food you eat plays a significant role in your skin's appearance.
+From visible sensitivities to hydration, your diet impacts the way your skin looks.
+Here are some ways that different foods may affect your skin:

 -

-Inflammation: Diets high in sugar, processed foods, and unhealthy fats can increase inflammation, often showing up as redness, breakouts, or dullness.
+Sensitivities: Diets high in sugar, processed foods, and unhealthy fats can contribute to the look of distressed skin, often showing up as visible flushing, blemishes, or dullness.

 -

 Hydration Levels: Dehydration can make your skin appear dry and tired.
-Eating water-rich foods like fruits and vegetables can help maintain plump, hydrated skin.
+Eating water-rich foods like fruits and vegetables can help maintain plump, hydrated-looking skin.

 -

-Collagen Production: Nutrients like vitamin C and protein are essential for collagen production, which helps keep your skin firm and smooth.
+Look of Firmness: Nutrients like Vitamin C and protein are important for maintaining a youthful look, helping the skin appear firm and smooth.

 -

-Oil Regulation: Foods rich in omega-3 fatty acids help balance oil production and can reduce acne, while dairy or high-glycemic foods may make it worse.
+Balancing Act: Foods rich in Omega-3 fatty acids help balance the look of surface oil and can help minimize the appearance of blemishes, while dairy or high-glycemic foods may make them more visible.

 -

-Antioxidant Protection: Antioxidants found in fruits, veggies, and whole grains fight free radicals, which can damage your skin and accelerate aging.
+Environmental Care: Antioxidants found in fruits, veggies, and whole grains help the skin cope with environmental stressors that can dull your complexion and accelerate visible signs of aging.

-To promote healthy, glowing skin, include the following foods in your diet:
+To promote a healthy, glowing look, consider including the following foods in your diet:

 -

-Fruits and Vegetables: These are rich in vitamins and antioxidants, which help protect your skin.
+Fruits and Vegetables: These are rich in vitamins and antioxidants, which help address the visible effects of daily aggressors.
 Look for berries, oranges, spinach, and sweet potatoes.

 -

-Fatty Fish: Salmon, mackerel, and sardines are packed with omega-3 fatty acids that reduce inflammation and keep your skin hydrated.
+Fatty Fish: Salmon, mackerel, and sardines are packed with Omega-3 fatty acids that help calm the look of skin and keep your complexion looking hydrated.

 -

-Nuts and Seeds: Almonds, walnuts, and sunflower seeds provide vitamin E and healthy fats that support your skin barrier and help prevent dryness.
+Nuts and Seeds: Almonds, walnuts, and sunflower seeds provide Vitamin E and healthy fats that support moisture retention and help resist the look of dryness.

 -

-Whole Grains: Brown rice, quinoa, and oats are low-glycemic foods that won’t cause blood sugar spikes, which can lead to breakouts.
+Whole Grains: Brown rice, quinoa, and oats are low-glycemic foods that are less likely to cause blood sugar spikes, which may be linked to the appearance of blemishes.

 -

-Green Tea: Rich in antioxidants, green tea reduces inflammation and helps combat free radical damage for clear, radiant skin.
+Green Tea: Rich in antioxidants, green tea helps reduce the appearance of redness and helps the skin cope with environmental stressors for a clear, radiant look.

 -

-Water: Staying hydrated is essential for maintaining healthy skin, so aim for at least 8 glasses a day and complement it with hydrating foods.
+Water: Staying hydrated is essential for maintaining fresh-looking skin, so aim for at least 8 glasses a day and complement it with hydrating foods.

-Some foods can negatively impact your skin.
-Reducing or eliminating these from your diet can help improve your complexion:
+Some foods can negatively impact the look of your skin.
+Reducing or limiting these in your diet can help improve your complexion:

 -

-Sugar: High sugar intake can cause glycation, damaging collagen and speeding up the aging process.
+Sugar: High sugar intake may impact the skin's natural bounce and speed up the visible aging process.

 -

-Dairy: For some individuals, dairy may trigger acne or inflammation, so observe how your skin reacts to dairy products.
+Dairy: For some individuals, dairy may trigger the appearance of blemishes or distressed skin, so observe how your complexion reacts to dairy products.

 -